httpoxy/httpoxy-org/index.md

 ### Python

 * Python code *must be deployed under CGI to be vulnerable*.
-Usually, that'll mean the vulnerable code uses the `wsgiref.handlers.CGIHandler` package
+Usually, that'll mean the vulnerable code will use a CGI handler like `wsgiref.handlers.CGIHandler`
-  * This is not considered a normal way of deploying Python webapps (most people are using WSGI or FastCGI, both of which are not affected), so this will probably be much rarer than vulnerable PHP sites.
+  * This is not considered a normal way of deploying Python webapps (most people are using WSGI or FastCGI, both of which are not affected), so vulnerable Python applications will probably be much rarer than vulnerable PHP applications.
   * wsgi, for example, is not vulnerable, because os.environ is not polluted by CGI data
 * The 'requests' module will trust and use `os.environ['HTTP_PROXY']`